Jacob-J-Richards/DS_DA_Projects/Anamoly_Detection/ReadMe.md

 the variance of the normal data sample isn’t any better than the anomaly data.

-Confirming the result are the following, the first being a gif of the distribution of the anomalous data over a shifting 18 hour window displaying the mean shift.
+Confirming the result are the following:

+This gif is of the distribution of the anomalous data failure rate over a shifting 18 hour window clearly displaying the mean shift we observe in the anomaly.
-As well, here is the density curve of the anomalous data and normal data of equal sample size, notice how the anomalous data is synthetic by it’s perfect distribution curve.

 [Density Plot
 Animation](ReadMe_files/figure-gfm/density_animation_high_quality.gif)

+As well, here is the density curve of the anomalous data and normal data of equal sample size, notice how the anomalous data is synthetic by it’s perfect distribution curve.

 <div align="center">